 A treatment that has been used for so long is bound to raise some questions that are frequently asked by the addicts as well as their family, friends, and loved ones.
 If you too have some questions about methadone treatment that you feel are mundane, you might find the answers here.

 Generally, methadone treatment is beneficial for people struggling with opioid addiction.
 However, there are certain other addiction and health conditions where patients may benefit from this treatment.
 Therefore, doctors can prescribe this treatment to anyone who might need it.
 There aren’t any medical conditions or illnesses that may prevent one from using methadone.
 Basically, there are no eligibility criteria for methadone treatment.
 If your doctor prescribes it and you are willing to undergo the treatment, you are suitable for it.

 · Why is opioid addiction harmful?

 Opioids are a component that naturally occurs in opium poppy plants.
 This component has a variety of effects on the brain, such as blocking pain signals between the body and the brain.
 Hence, the component is extracted to create mild painkillers.
 Some people also experience a feeling of relaxation, or a “high” after taking these painkillers, which makes them addictive.
 As a result, a lot of people start abusing these drugs and take them in higher doses.
 This is how street drugs like heroin became common.
 In moderation, opium can be very useful.
 However, it becomes harmful when people start abusing it.

 · How long does methadone treatment last?

 With any medication, the treatment cycle lasts as long as the patient need; and that is the case with methadone as well.
-As long as there are no side effects of the treatment, the patient can use it as long as they benefit from it.
-However, if the healthcare provider believes that the treatment is causing any harm to the patient or may prove to be risky in the future, the treatment should be terminated immediately.
+As long as there are no side effects of the treatment program, the patient can use it as long as they benefit from it.
+However, if the healthcare provider believes that the treatment program is causing any harm to the patient or may prove to be risky in the future, the treatment should be terminated immediately.

 · How long has methadone treatment been used to treat opium addiction?